Aliases for TUSC3 Gene

 GeneCards Summary for TUSC3 Gene

 TUSC3 (Tumor Suppressor Candidate 3) is a Protein Coding gene.
-Diseases associated with TUSC3 include Autosomal Recessive Non-Syndromic Intellectual Disability and Non-Syndromic Intellectual Disability.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Protein processing in endoplasmic reticulum and Transport to the Golgi and subsequent modification.
+Diseases associated with TUSC3 include Autosomal Recessive Non-Syndromic Intellectual Disability and Syndromic Intellectual Disability.
+Among its related pathways are Protein processing in endoplasmic reticulum and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include magnesium ion transmembrane transporter activity and dolichyl-diphosphooligosaccharide-protein glycotransferase activity.
 An important paralog of this gene is MAGT1.

 UniProtKB/Swiss-Prot for TUSC3 Gene

 Acts as accessory component of the N-oligosaccharyl transferase (OST) complex which catalyzes the transfer of a high mannose oligosaccharide from a lipid-linked oligosaccharide donor to an asparagine residue within an Asn-X-Ser/Thr consensus motif in nascent polypeptide chains.
 Involved in N-glycosylation of STT3B-dependent substrates.
 Specifically required for the glycosylation of a subset of acceptor sites that are near cysteine residues; in this function seems to act redundantly with MAGT1.
 In its oxidized form proposed to form transient mixed disulfides with a glycoprotein substrate to facilitate access of STT3B to the unmodified acceptor site.
 Has also oxidoreductase-independent functions in the STT3B-containing OST complex possibly involving substrate recognition.